 Limitations on section size make it impossible for every student to arrange a schedule which will meet his/her personal convenience in every instance.
 The student's academic obligations must take precedence over his/her personal commitments, including employment.
-Students may drop/add a scheduled class(es) within the published registration dates posted on web services.
+Students may drop/add a scheduled class(es) within the published registration dates posted on Web Services.

-Students who are in the Educational Opportunity Fund Program (EOF), Health Technology, JFK Muhlenberg Snyder Schools, Trinitas Nursing Courses and University of Medicine and Dentistry of New Jersey will meet with and do all registrations through the program counselor/ advisor.
+Students who are in the Educational Opportunity Fund Program (EOF), Health Technology, JFK Medical Center Muhlenberg Snyder Schools, Trinitas School of Nursing, and Rutgers SHRP will meet with and do all registrations through the program counselor/advisor.